www.locriantica.it

 (Pliny The Elder, Naturalis Historia III 95)

-Locri Epizephyrii's history is a millenarian one.
-It begins between the VIII and VII century B.C. with the arrival of a group of settlers from Locris, a poor region of the Greece.
-The History of the city develops in the course of the ages, and it is studded with pregnant events: from the magnificence of the Archaic Age, to the difficult impact with the Roman world; from the new positive dimension of Municipium, to the unavoidable decline that will cause the city to drag itself along until the X century A.D., when the Saracen invasions became violenter and violenter, pushing the last inhabitants of the zone to take shelter on the near mountains and to contribute to the development of another city.
+The millenarian history of Locri Epizephyrii begins between the VIII and the VII century B.C. with the arrival, on the shores of southern Calabria, of a group of settlers from Locris, a poor region of the ancient Greece.
+From that moment onward, the history of the city develops in the course of the ages and it is studded by many meaningful events: from the magnificence of the archaic age and the alliance with Syracuse to the difficult impact with the Roman world; from the new positive dimension of Municipium to the unavoidable decline that will carry the city to drag itself on until the VII and the VIII century a.D., when some environmental problems (lack of resources and spreading of malaria) added to the increasingly violence of Arab raids, pushed the last inhabitants of the zone to take shelter on the near mountains and, from then on, to contribute to the development of a new city: Gerace.

 History